-Students may not use electronic equipment such as CD players, iPods, cell phones, etc. during instructional time throughout the day without express permission from the instructor.
+Students may not use electronic equipment such as earplugs, airpods, iPods, cell phones, smartwatch, etc. during instructional time throughout the day.
 The entire school day is classified as instructional time with the exception of passing times and lunch.

 Students will have access to personal electronics while not in a classroom setting.
 Once a student enters a classroom the expectation is that each student will put his/her personal electronics away.
-Students will be able to utilize personal electronics during class only when directed by a staff member.
 Any unauthorized recording and/or taking of pictures is prohibited according to the Student Handbook.
 The following are the personal technology acceptable use expectations: